sgdheeban/WorkApp/README.md

 # WorkApp
-Client-Server codebase for WorkApp, a generic client-server framework for building data-driven software applications.
+Client-Server codebase for WorkApp, an open-source, generic client-server framework for building data-driven software applications.

 This is a project framework with all necessary utilities pre-built, and provides a ready to use project structure, which could be easily extended for any use case.